devgateway/www.developmentgateway.org/_posts/2006-02-07-francis-dogo-to-lead-country-operations-of-development-gateway.md

 created: 1139333704
 old_path: news/francis-dogo-lead-country-operations-development-gateway
 title: Francis Dogo To Lead Country Operations of Development Gateway
-lede: Mr. Francis.
+excerpt: Mr. Francis.
 S. Dogo has been promoted to the position of Senior Director, Country Operations, of the Development Gateway Foundation.
 This is a new position created to reflect the Development Gateway’s focus on delivering Internet solutions in developing countries for effective aid coordination and government procurement, as well as